inariksit/inariksit.github.io/index.md

 title: About me
 ---

-I create and maintain language resources at [Digital Grammars](https://www.digitalgrammars.com/), a company providing reliable multilingual machine translation.
+I create and maintain language resources at [Digital Grammars](https://www.digitalgrammars.com/), a company providing reliable multilingual language technology.
 I have a [PhD](https://gupea.ub.gu.se/handle/2077/59037) in computer science from the University of Gothenburg, where my research topic was applying software testing methods to computational grammars.
 In addition, I contribute actively to the [Grammatical Framework](http://www.grammaticalframework.org/) Resource Grammar Library.

 Since January 2021, I live in Singapore, working at Singapore Management University's [Centre for Computational Law](https://cclaw.smu.edu.sg).